jozz024/shared-files/README.md

 ## Important Note

-~~The file that will be shared needs to exist in the folder that the `share.toml` goes to~~ Not anymore, unless the file is modded.
+~~The file that will be shared needs to exist in the folder that the `share.toml` goes to~~ ~~Not anymore, unless the file is modded.~~ Scratch that, file needs to be there or else it won't work (for memory releated reasons)